semver/semver/semver.md

 As soon as you realize that you've broken the Semantic Versioning spec, fix the problem and release a new minor version that corrects the problem and restores backwards compatibility.
-Remember, it is unacceptable to modify versioned releases, even under this circumstance.
+Even under this circumstance, it is unacceptable to modify versioned releases.
 If it's appropriate, document the offending version and inform your users of the problem so that they are aware of the offending version.